 Intro to the Sport

 To fund the above programs, we are soliciting donations.
 The primary purpose of our fundraising is to subsidize field time, coaching expenses, camp expenses and tournament costs, and startup costs for new teams.
 Now that we have grown, we have also started to incur significant overhead expenses for insurance, team management software, and important areas of risk management, like background checks for coaches.
 While some of our teams receive donated field time and coaching, many of them need to pay $100-200 for each practice.
 We also subsidize uniforms for all the kids, and offer financial aid to attend our camp.
 For our first camp, about 1/3 of the players received financial support.
-To date, we have not charged any families to participate in CP Soccer programming other than our camp, and we want all children who qualify to be able to participate, regardless of means.
+To date, we have not charged any families to participate in CP Soccer programming other than our summer camp, and we want all children who qualify to be able to participate, regardless of means.
 Cerebral Palsy Soccer, Inc. is a 501(c)(3) not-for-profit entity, and all donations are tax-exempt.
-If you want your donation to target a specific team, just clarify that in the donation form and 100% of the proceeds will go to that team.
+If you want your donation to target a specific team or program, just clarify that in the donation form and 100% of the proceeds will go to that team.